|

 First up, The Mahoney Sofa

-ashley furniture mahoney sofa
+mahoney sofa

-ashley furniture mahoney sofa material overview
+mahoney sofa material overview highlighting unsafe materials

 This sofa is made from toxic materials like synthetic fabrics(polyester) and polyfill(polyfoam) as well as a chemical faux wood finish.